SDG 8 – Decent Work and Economic Growth

 5. Share the facts about the need to have good jobs with adequate pay in developing world with family and friends.

-Tell others and encourage them to to join our group.
-See you next week on blog post 9.
+Tell others and encourage them and to join our group.
+See you next week on my new blog post.